xso4/vndb-mirror/data/api-kana.md

 page
 :   Page number to request, starting from 1.

+user
+:   User ID.
+This field is currently only required for `POST /ulist`.
+It also
+    sets the default user ID to use for the visual novel "label" filter.

 count
 :   Whether the response should include the `count` field (see below).
 This